Case Coordinator

 • Ability to offer critical analysis and constructive feedback

-• Capable of establishing and maintaining effective working relationships with staff, volunteers and stakeholders
+• Capable of establishing and maintaining effective working relationships with staff, volunteers and community partners

 • Knowledge and application of self-care and stress management practices